 Note: Most Espresso machines don’t give users the option to adjust the water temperature.
 If your machine has adjustable temperature settings try running it at a slightly lower temperature.

-Read a guide on best water temperature for Espresso
+Read a guide on Espresso water temperature

 Time is key

 It is essential to keep an eye on the time it takes to pull a shot.
 If you let your shot run for too long, it can over-extract and become bitter.
-If it runs too quickly, it may under-extract and produce weak espresso.
+If it runs too quickly, it may under-extract and produce watery espresso.

 To get the timing right, it’s important to experiment with your brewing process and find the sweet spot for your machine.
 A good starting point is to aim for a shot that takes around 25-30 seconds to pull.